Alfresco/docs-alfresco/content-services/latest/install/index.md

 Ansible playbooks provide an automated way of deploying a complete Alfresco Content Services system on “bare metal” servers, Virtual Machines, or Virtual Private Cloud instances, without the use of containers.
 The single playbook provided here can be configured to deploy single or multi-machine instances, with a number of supported configuration options.

-For basic instructions on deploying with Ansible, see: [Install using Ansible]()
+For basic instructions on deploying with Ansible, see: [Install using Ansible](./ansible.md)

-To explore more technical information on the ACS Playbook, and to access the playbook source, please visit: https://github.com/Alfresco/alfresco-ansible-deployment
+To explore more technical information on the ACS Playbook, and to access the playbook source, please visit: [Ansible on GitHub](https://github.com/Alfresco/alfresco-ansible-deployment)

 The ACS Ansible playbook is provided as an Open Source reference script, which customers can modify and enhance to suit their own deployment environments.